jayhere1/Book_library/README.md

 # Book_library

-A book library app to store and retrieve a list of boks owned or liked.
+A book library app to store and retrieve a list of books owned or liked.

 Resources used:
 Python,